-- A fresh installation of Ubuntu 18.04 with SSH enabled. - This guide assumes that you are connected as the root user. - This guide assumes your ownCloud directory is located in /var/www/owncloud/
+- A fresh installation of Ubuntu 20.04 with SSH enabled. - This guide assumes that you are working as the root user. - Your ownCloud directory will be located in /var/www/owncloud/. - php 7.4 is the default version installable with Ubuntu 20.04. - Use the correct Multi-Processing Module (MPM). - Read the openSSL Version notes which are important when planning to use encryption.